This site is currently hosting

 - information about my books and applets;

-- my lecture notes on ergodic theory, on the Poincaré conjecture, on random matrices, on graduate real analysis (245A, 245B and 245C), on Hilbert’s fifth problem, on expansion in finite simple groups of Lie type, and on higher order Fourier analysis;
+- my lecture notes on ergodic theory, on the Poincaré conjecture, on random matrices, on graduate real analysis (245A, 245B and 245C) and introductory graduate probability (275A), on Hilbert’s fifth problem, on expansion in finite simple groups of Lie type, on higher order Fourier analysis, and on analytic number theory;

 - and various other topics, usually related to mathematics.